joshpridgen/M5.2/README.md

     The navigation menu part of the site (wrapped in <div class="nav"></div>) could be made more accessible by putting it in a proper HTML semantic element.
 Which one should it be updated to?
 Make the update.
     Note: You'll need to update the CSS rule selectors that style the tags to their proper equivalents for the semantic headings.
 Once you add paragraph elements, you'll notice the styling looks better.

-        It goes through the website in a weird order.

 The Images